varaduttarwar/Question-Bank-Generator-with-Adaptive-Bloom-s-Taxonomy-Integration-/README.md

 - **Frontend:** Streamlit-based UI for educators and students
 - **Backend:** Python + LangChain + Groq’s Llama-3 LLM
-- **Database:** SQLite for storing questions along with answers
+- **Database:** SQLite (or MySQL if configured) for storing questions and quiz results

-**UML diagrams, DFDs, ER diagrams, and activity diagrams** available in report.
+**UML diagrams, DFDs, ER diagrams, and activity diagrams** available in the project report.

 ---